jpbassalot/jsonapi/README.md

 The JSON File API is a simple read-only API that allows you to fetch and serialize data stored in JSON files.
 This API supports pagination and searching for files based on specific properties.

 ## Getting Started
 To use this, you will need to have PHP >= 8.1 installed.
-Clone the repository and run `composer install` to install the dependencies.

 ## Usage
 ### Fetching with Pagination